Roxanne Reid - Africa Addict

 Zipline the cobwebs away

-Just 20 minutes away from Tulbagh is Ceres, where you’ll find a zipline adventure among the rock formations of the Schurweberg.
-Kit up with special harness, helmet and gloves and get an adrenalin rush on eight slides, from 100 to 290m long.
+Just 20 minutes away from Tulbagh along the R46 is Ceres, where you’ll find Ceres Zip Slide Adventures.
+Kit up with a special harness, helmet and gloves and get an adrenalin rush on eight slides from 100 to 290m long among the rock formations of the Schurweberg.
 Total distance is 1.4km.
 Great fun for the whole family (ages 3 and older) but small children will need to do tandem slides.
+Book ahead.

 On the R43 near Wolseley you can see a well-preserved Anglo Boer War blockhouse guarding the railway line and bridge over a river.
 Back in 1899-1902, the British Army depended for supplies and troops on the railway line from Cape Town to the Boer Republics in the north, so the Boers began to attack railway lines and bridges.
 The Brits countered by building blockhouses like this.
 There were water tanks on the ground floor, living quarters housing up to 20 men on the first floor, and a lookout post on the top floor.
 Not a single bridge protected by a blockhouse was blown up.

-Take a detour past Bosjes wine estate in the Breede River Valley, between Wolseley and Ceres, to see a wedding chapel inspired by a bird in flight.
+Take a detour past Bosjes Wine Estate in the Breede Valley, between Wolseley and Ceres, to see a wedding chapel inspired by a bird in flight.
 As unusual as it is beautiful, it opened in March 2017.
-Take a walk around the indigenous gardens, through the sculptural water fountain and stop for tea/coffee and cake in the tea garden.
+Take a walk around the indigenous gardens, through the sculptural water fountain and stop for tea/coffee and cake in the tea garden nearby.

-If you’re travelling from Cape Town/Paarl/ Wellington to Tulbagh, don’t miss driving over the historic Bains Kloof Pass.
+If you’re travelling from Cape Town/Paarl/ Wellington to or from Tulbagh, don’t miss driving over the historic Bain’s Kloof Pass.
 Built by the masterful Andrew Geddes Bain from 1849-1853, this 18km engineering masterpiece on the R301 is now a national monument.
-As the official ‘gateway to the north’, Bains Kloof Pass would have seen many oxwagons and horse-drawn carts in the 19th century.
+As the official ‘gateway to the north’, Bain’s Kloof Pass would have seen many ox wagons and horse-drawn carts back in the 19th century.
 Today, it’s a snaking tarred pass through indigenous vegetation to a height of 594m, with the river running like a ribbon at the bottom of the deep kloof.

 You may also enjoy